2017-2018 Club List

 or play a lot.
 The club also explores other games of strategy and skill from time to time as interest and curiosity dictate.
 Due, to the nature of some games of skill the diehard players often stay late but usually we end around five PM.
 It’s your move.

 If you are an Orchestra or Band student who loves to sing, then sign up for the Chorus Club.
-Members will learn the same music as the class and perform with the chorus.
+Members will learn some of the same music as the class and perform with the chorus.
 Club members also travel with the chorus to festivals and competitions.
-In past years, the chorus and club members have participated in competitions in Washington, DC and Nashville, TN.
-Who knows where they will go next!
+In past years, the chorus and club members have participated in competitions in Washington, DC, Nashville, TN., and Orlando, FL.
+We go to Philadelphia this school year.

 Coding is what makes it possible for us to create computer software, apps, video games, robots, and websites.
 Your web browser, your operating system, the apps on your phone, Facebook – they’re all made with code.
 The new Coding Club is a great way to explore all things programming -- learn common programming language, improve your programming skills, create your own apps, and more.
 The club will be project-based and student-driven.
 Learning coding empowers you to do many things you wouldn’t otherwise be able to do; come help get this new club started!